Christopher Turk

-Christopher Duncan Turk, M.D., commonly referred to by his last name "Turk", is a fictional character in the American comedy-drama Scrubs, played by Donald Faison.
-Turk appeared in every episode of the series except three season 8 episodes, "My Saving Grace", "My New Role" and "My Lawyer's in Love".
-Faison is the only original cast member, besides John C. McGinley, that returned for season 9 as a regular cast member.
+Christopher "Chris" Duncan Turk, M.D., commonly referred to mononymously by his last name "Turk", is a fictional character in the 2001–2010 comedy-drama television series Scrubs and its 2026 reboot series, played by Donald Faison.
+Turk appeared in every episode of the original series except three season 8 episodes, "My Saving Grace", "My New Role" and "My Lawyer's in Love".

 Overview

 Commonly known by his surname, "Turk" is the best friend and former roommate of the series' protagonist, J.D.
 (Zach Braff).
 Turk was J.D.'s roommate at the College of William and Mary and at medical school, and the two have an extremely close relationship, which is best described as "guy love" in the season 6 episode "My Musical".
 J.D. claims that Turk's middle name, Duncan, was chosen due to his father's love of doughnuts.

 Starting in season 1 as a surgical intern, he works his way up to attending surgeon (season 5) and later the chief of surgery (seasons 8 and 9) at Sacred Heart Hospital, where the series takes place.
 In season 1, he begins dating Carla Espinosa (Judy Reyes), the Head Nurse; at the end of season 3, they get married.
 He and Carla have an infant daughter, Isabella ("Izzy"), as well as another daughter mentioned in season 8 and 9.